Icon for Print & Digital Media Publication Using Adobe InDesign Credential

 • a.
 Use the Layers panel to modify layers.

-• i.
-Key Concepts: adding, deleting, hiding/showing, locking/unlocking, duplicating, and renaming layers; layer options; understanding that layers are spread-based; etc.
+• Key Concepts: adding, deleting, hiding/showing, locking/unlocking, duplicating, and renaming layers; layer options; recognizing that layers are document wide and controlled per page or spread

 • b.
-Manage and work with multiple layers in a complex project.
+Manage and work with multiple layers in a project.

-• i.
-Key Concepts: layer color, working with layers across spreads, hierarchy and stacking order, grouping, selecting, and targeting objects using the Layers panel, etc.
+• Key Concepts: layer color; working with layers across spreads; hierarchy and stacking order; grouping, selecting, and targeting objects using the Layers panel; moving an object from one layer to another

 Resources & Tutorials